eddyluursema/modeltrain/DR4018/DR4018_mixedswitchsignals_preset7/README.md

 #### RocRail

-To configure a DR4018 with signals as described above in RocRail read the [manual](../Preset7/README.md) of preset 7.
+To configure a DR4018 with signals as described above in RocRail read the [manual](../Preset7/README.md) of preset 7 for the signals and [manual](../Preset0/README.md) of preset 0 for the switches.